yama-yuki/yama-yuki/README.md

 - ⚡ Fun fact: ...
 -->

-## Academic Background
-- Theoretical Linguistics: Generative Syntax, Generative Lexicon

-- Computational Linguistics: AMR Parsing

 ## Area of Interest
+- I have a background in Theoretical and Computational Linguistics.

-- Anything related to natural language semantics!
+- I am interested in anything related to natural language semantics!

   Semantic Parsing, Meaning Representation, Lexical Semantics, Syntax-Semantics Interface, and etc.